-Claim Compensation for your cancelled or delayed flight
+Claim Compensation for your cancelled flight.

 Taking a trip by plane is not always the smooth experience we would like, and sometimes flights can be cancelled.
 The EC Regulation 261/2004 states that if you have been a passenger on a cancelled flight, you may be eligible to make a claim of up to €600 in compensation.